 If you want more information about how to start meditating so that you can calm your mind before bed and sleep easier, I can recommend the following books:

-The Sleep Miracle Comprehensive Guide and Coloring Book
+Well Rested: Comprehensive Sleep Guide and Coloring Book

-If you are looking for a comprehensive guide with step-by-step instructions to achieve better sleep every single night then you need The Sleep Miracle.
+If you are looking for a comprehensive guide with step-by-step instructions to achieve better sleep every single night then you need the eBook Well Rested.

 This eBook is a health manual combined with a whimsical coloring book.
-I have seen copies of other sleep eBooks available now and The Sleep Miracle is by far my favorite.
+I have seen copies of other sleep eBooks available now and Well Rested is by far my favorite.
 As a scientist, I am impressed with the level of research that went into the informational sections - and the best part is that it is presented in plain language that anyone can understand.